openpowerquality/opq/gitbook/installation-prerequisites.md

 ## Satisfy OS and hardware prerequisites

 The OPQ system installs on modern Linux based systems and has been tested on Debian 8.
+Selected OPQ components such as Mauka and View can also be ran and tested on Macintosh based systems.